Anti-Harassment Frequently Asked Questions

 Is it okay for me to talk with my coworkers about the inquiry?

 You should not talk to or confront any colleagues about this matter to preserve the integrity of the process.
-Those individuals may be asked for statements (and are obligated to provide such) and it is important that their statements are made in their own words based on their own perception.
-In addition, please be aware that retaliatory treatment towards any NIH employee or non-federal worker for reporting allegations of inappropriate conduct or harassment or for participating as a witness in an administrative inquiry is prohibited.
+Those individuals may be asked for statements, and it is important that their statements are made in their own words based on their own perception.
+In addition, please be aware that retaliatory treatment towards any NIH employee or non-federal worker for reporting allegations or for participating as a witness in an administrative inquiry is prohibited.
 Communicating about the Civil process with individuals who may provide or have provided information to the Civil Program can be perceived as retaliatory or intimidating behavior.
 However, you are not prohibited from discussing such with your supervisory chain of command, Employee Relations Specialist, your EEO counselor or legal representative.

 Can I have my lawyer look over these questions before I respond?